NBA/William D. Revelli Composition Contest

 Works must not exceed eight (8) minutes in length, must be the original work of the composer, and not be under contract to any publisher.
 Deadline for submission is November 1st.
 The contest is held every two years unless no winner is chosen.
 Wingert-Jones reserves the right of first refusal for publication.
 The current prize to the winner is $2000.
 The winner is announced at the NBA General Membership Meeting at the Midwest Clinic in Chicago following a meeting of the contest committee.
 The contest committed is chaired by NBA member Matt Smith.

-2024 Merrill Jones Composition Contest Application
+2026 Merrill Jones Composition Contest Application will be posted in 2025.

 Contest Selection Committee